AnguHashBlog/httpclient-only/README.md

 ng g i
 ```

 all `interfaces` are usually consolidated and kept in the `models` folder, they are not called `types`.
-Can you guess in which other Js Framework they are called types? 😉
+Can you guess in which other JS Framework they are called types? 😉
 - Using a `service` is a better approach than making the http calls directly in the component.

 ## Styling & Theming